 Once we have enough bone density in the area where you need a dental implant, we can proceed with implant placement and restoration, giving you a new chewing surface and a beautiful smile.

 Bone grafting is like many other surgical procedures in that some post-operative pain may exist, but it is manageable with proper care and medication.
 Bone grafting does not hurt any more than any other type of surgical procedure.
 Some discomfort is normal, and we will ask you to refrain from certain activities after your bone grafting procedure to promote healing.

 It takes between six and nine months for your bone graft to generate new bone.
 During the first 4–6 weeks, your bone graft is still soft and malleable and is in a fragile state, so it's important to treat your surgical site with care.

 Immediately following your surgery, you may experience bleeding.
 Gently change your gauze every 30–45 minutes as needed until your surgical site can clot.
 Do not rinse or irrigate the area immediately following surgery because you may dislodge your blood clot.

 Smoking can also prevent any oral surgery from healing properly and increases the risk of infection and longer healing times.

 We can talk about pain management for your particular situation and pain level.
 Many of the variables depend on your unique situation and circumstances.
 At Drs.
 Smith and Domingue's office, patient comfort and satisfaction is our number one priority.

 Contact Our Lafayette Dental Office to Learn More

 Drs.
 Smith and Domingue are experts at bone grafting and implant placement.
-If someone has told you that you do not qualify for a dental implant, we encourage you to contact us for an evaluation anyway.
+If someone told you that you do not qualify for a dental implant, we encourage you to contact us for an evaluation.
 Drs.
-Smith and Domingue are experienced even with the most difficult cases and you may be surprised to learn that you can have your dental implants after all.
+Smith and Domingue are experienced with even the most difficult cases, and you may be surprised to learn that you can have your dental implants after all.